While we can't stop the ageing process, we can lessen the effect it has on our skin.

 One paper even wrote, ‘Amongst various anti-ageing agents, retinoids are the most promising agents that are available for the treatment of ageing’ [12].

-The strength of prescription retinoids means that it can mildly irritate some sensitive skin, but this can be mitigated by using a lower-strength prescription or applying moisturiser before applying prescription retinoids — this is known as the 'sandwich method' where you layer your formula in between 2 layers of moisturiser.
+The strength of retinoids means that it can mildly irritate some sensitive skin, but this can be mitigated by using a lower-strength formula or applying moisturiser before applying retinoids — this is known as the 'sandwich method' where you layer your formula in between 2 layers of moisturiser.

-Because prescription retinoids increase skin cell turnover and make your skin sensitive — especially to the sun — sunscreen must be worn every single day, no matter the weather.
+Because medical-grade retinoids increase skin cell turnover and make your skin sensitive — especially to the sun — sunscreen must be worn every single day, no matter the weather.

 Niacinamide

-Niacinamide is available both over-the-counter and by prescription.
-It’s most commonly a topical treatment (a cream, gel, or serum) but it can also be prescribed orally, as a tablet.
+Niacinamide is available both over-the-counter and through the doctor.
+It’s most commonly a topical treatment (a cream, gel, or serum) but it can also be taken orally, as a tablet.

 It has several properties that have made it an extremely popular ingredient in skincare — it boosts collagen production as well as ceramides, and lipids, which improve skin elasticity, reduce fine lines and wrinkles and help improve a damaged skin barrier [13].